dwcares/RealTimeWeb-HOL/README.md

     > npm install socket.io --save
   ````

-2. Add an additional reference in your **default.html** to include the Socket.io client-side library with the other script references..
+2. Add an additional reference in your **public/default.html** to include the Socket.io client-side library with the other script references.

     ````html
     <script src="lib/socket.io-1.2.0.js"></script>
     ````

-3. Update default.js to send a message to the server when someone clicks on the page.
+3. Update **/public/default.js** to send a message to the server when someone clicks on the page.

   ````javascript
    // setup my socket client